 A rule of the common law that, immediately before the commencement of this section, would have operated to confer a power or impose a duty on a coroner or a coroner’s court ceases to have effect on and after the commencement of this Act.

+4A.
+Courts and Tribunals (Electronic Processes Facilitation) Act 2013 Pt.
+2 applies

+The Courts and Tribunals (Electronic Processes Facilitation) Act 2013 Part 2 applies to this Act.

+[Section 4A inserted: No. 34 of 2020 s.
+54.]

 Part 2 — Coroners and Coroner’s court

 Division 1 — Coroner’s court